Dozens killed in Israeli airstrikes on sites in Gaza

-The occupation forces committed a horrific massacre near Al-Amal Hospital in Khan Yunis yesterday evening, as a result of which about 30 civilians were killed.
+While fire belts were carried out east of the Nuseirat camp and Khan Yunis to the south, explosions and violent bombardment were heard from the occupation warplanes in the southern parts of central Khan Yunis.

+A short while ago, the bodies of four female civilians were retrieved in Khan Yunis after Red Crescent crews were able to enter Hamad Town.

-The occupation aircraft also launched new raids on the center of the city of Khan Yunis, and on agricultural land north of the city of Rafah, in the south of the Gaza Strip.
+The occupation aircraft launched a series of violent raids on the Nuseirat, Bureij, and Maghazi camps in the central Gaza Strip.

-According to health sources, the occupation committed 16 massacres against entire families, killing 195 and injuring 325 during the past 24 hours.

-The deathnbsp;toll of the ongoing Israeli aggression on Gaza has risen to 21,110, 55,243 injuries, while thousands are reported missing, an infinite toll, since October 7th.–WAFAnbsp;
+Violent Israeli air strikes targeted the Al-Manara, Qaizan Al-Najjar and Ma#39;an neighborhoods in the city of Khan Yunis.

+The Israeli destruction machine is still waging its aggression and war on the Gaza Strip for the 89th day in a row, as the number of dead in the Gaza Strip from the beginning of the aggression until yesterday evening reached more than 22,000, most of them women and children, while the number of wounded exceeded 57,000 and thousands are still missing.–WAFA

 nbsp;